sohail-avyka/CRUD-Full-Stack-App/README.md

 After cloning the repo,
-Navigate to following paths and make appropiate changes in environment files.
+Navigate to following paths and make appropiate changes in environment files

 # AngularFrontend